slothorpe/SabvotonCommandLineInterface/README.md

 Also there is a screenshot showing the usage and a spreadsheet with the known registers of the Sabvoton.

 Please be carefull with writing in unknown registers, you might kill your controller !

+Last update:
+- minor bugfixes
+- added support for small OLED displays with U8GLIB to show the values of all status registers all 500ms